Showing books tagged "Psychology"

 This softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, firm, and unmarked.
 Snakes in Suits: When Psychopaths Go to Work is a compelling and insightful book co-authored by Dr. Paul Babiak, an industrial-organizational psychologist, and Dr. Robert D. Hare, a leading authority on psychopathy.
 The authors delve into how psychopathic individuals infiltrate workplaces, manipulate colleagues, and ascend to positions of power.
 Drawing on Hare's groundbreaking research, including the Psychopathy Checklist (PCL-R) used to identify psychopathic traits, the book offers a crucial examination of a hidden but dangerous threat in corporate settings.
 By blending academic insights with real-world examples, it provides readers with a practical and accessible understanding of psychopathy in professional environments.

-This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
-The pages are tight, unmarked, and the book is in good condition.
+This beautiful first printing softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are tight and unmarked, and the book is square, clean, and well-preserved.
 The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century by Steven Pinker is a modern writing guide that combines elements of linguistics, cognitive science, and practical advice to help readers become better writers.
 Pinker, a renowned cognitive psychologist and linguist, delves into how the mind processes language and offers insights into crafting prose that is both clear and engaging.
 Steven Pinker wrote The Sense of Style while based in the United States.
 At the time, he was a professor at Harvard University in Cambridge, Massachusetts.
 Though he was born and raised in Montreal, Canada, much of his academic career and writing have been centered in the U.S.